Fortress of Klis: Ancient stronghold of Illyrians and Romans

-The ancient Illyrian tribe of Dalmatae, which held a stronghold on this spot, were the first known inhabitants who lived on the site of what is today Klis Fortress.
+The ancient Illyrian tribe of the Dalmatae, who held a stronghold on this spot, are the first known inhabitants to have lived on the site of today's Klis Fortress.
 They were defeated several times, and in the year 9 AD, finally annexed by Romans.
 Today's Klis Fortress was known to the Romans by the name of "Andetrium" or "Anderium", and in later times "Clausura", which is the origin of later "Clissa" and modern "Klis".
 To the Romans, Klis became famous for its celebrated siege by Augustus, at the time of the Illyrian revolt in Dalmatia.
 The road that lead from Klis to Salona was called "Via Gabiniana" or "Via Gabinia", which according to an inscription found at Salona, appears to have been made by Tiberius.
 Southeast of the fortress, the traces of a Roman camp are still visible, as well as an inscription carved on a rock; both which are supposed to be contemporary with the siege under Tiberius.
 The description of this siege during the Illyrian Wars demonstrates that this place was strong and unreachable in those times.

 Migration period and the arrival of the Croats

 After the fall of the Roman Empire, Barbarians plundered the region around Klis.
 First it was ruled by Odoacer, and then by the Theodoric the Great, after he eliminated Odoacer, and set up an Ostrogothic Kingdom.
 After Justinian I fought an almost continual war for forty years to recover the old Roman Empire, he seized Dalmatia, and Klis was from 537, a part of Byzantine Empire.
 The name of Klis (Kleisa or Kleisoura) was first described in chapter 29 of Emperor Constantine Porphyrogenitus' De Administrando Imperio.
 While describing the Roman settlement of Salona, Constantine VII speaks of the stronghold, which may have been designed or improved, to prevent attacks on the coastal cities and roads by Slavs.

 Salona, the capital of the province of Dalmatia was sacked and destroyed in 614 by Avars and Slavs.
 The population fled to Diocletian's walled palace of Split, which was able to resist the invaders.
 Thereafter, Split rose quickly in importance as one of Dalmatia's major cities.
-In the 7th Century the Avars were driven out by a second wave of Croats., on the invitation by the Emperor Heraclius in order to counter the Avar threat to the Byzantine Empire.
+In the 7th century the Avars were driven out by a second wave of Croats, on the invitation of Emperor Heraclius, in order to counter the Avar threat to the Byzantine Empire.